Controlling your IBD during pregnancy

 Talk to your doctor throughout your pregnancy

 We hope the information we will share with you is helpful.
-But the best course of action for you and your little one is the one planned out specifically for you both from your doctor.
+The best course of action for you and your little one is the one planned out specifically for you by your doctor.
 In fact, one of the best ways to have a healthy pregnancy—with or without IBD—is seeing your doctor frequently and following his or her medical guidance.